Poomon001/chicky-Jump/readME.md

 Chicky Jump Game is a PWA JavaScript Canvas game that supports PC, IOS and Android platforms developed from an online open-source code.
 It means to challenge players to jump up through a series of platforms and beat the highest score.

-Doodle Jump is one of my favorite games when I was in grade 10.
-This inspired me to make a Doodle Jump game in my version when I started learning to code.
+Doodle Jump has been one of my favorite games since I was in grade 10.
+It inspired me to make a Doodle Jump game in my version when I started learning to code.

 **Check out this link**: [https://chicky-jump.herokuapp.com/](https://chicky-jump.herokuapp.com/)